 - 1. The City Attorney and City Engineer will review and approve the final form and content of the plat amendment for compliance with State law, the Land Management Code, and the conditions of approval, prior to recordation of the plat. - 2.
 The applicant will record the plat amendment at the County within one year from the date of City Council approval.
-If recordation has not occurred within one year's time, this approval for the plat will be void, unless a complete application requesting an extension is made in writing prior to the expiration date and an extension is granted by the City Council. - 3.
-Modified 13-D sprinklers will be required for new construction as required by the Chief Building Official at the time of review of the building permit. - 4.
-A proposed no-build area shall be shown on the final mylar which delineates the rear sixty feet (60') of the lot as a "non-buildable area." - 5.
-The garage encroachment agreement from the City Engineer will be required prior to the recording of the plat. - 6.
-A ten foot (10') wide public snow storage easements will be required along the Deer Valley Drive side of the property only.
+If recordation has not occurred within one year's time, this approval for the plat will be void, unless a complete application requesting an

+- extension is made in writing prior to the expiration date and an extension is granted by the City Council. - 3.
+No building permit for any work that expands the footprint of the home or would first require the approval of an HDDR shall be granted until the plat amendment is recorded with the Summit County Recorder's office. - 4.
+Modified 13-D sprinklers may be required by the Building Official for renovation of the existing structure. - 5.
+A ten foot (10') foot wide public snow storage easement will be provided along the frontage of the property.